-Operated by pressing the 🖼 button.
+Operated by pressing the w button.
 Heating functions with the engine running and is switched off automatically after a short time.
+Depending on the engine type, the

 Depending on the engine type, the heated rear window comes on automatically when the diesel particle filter is being cleaned.